-The Company's managed capital is comprised of cash, the Credit Facility (as defined in the "Recent Events" section above) and shareholders' equity.
+The Company's managed capital is comprised of cash, the Credit Facility and shareholders' equity.
 The Company's objective when managing its capital structure is to safeguard its ability to continue as a going concern in order to provide returns for shareholders, finance strategic growth plans and satisfy financial obligations as they become due.
 In order to maintain or adjust the capital structure, the Company may issue new common shares from time to time.
-The Company relies on cash on hand, cash flows from operations and debt financing to finance growth initiatives.
+The Company relies on cash on hand, cash flows from operations, the Credit Facility, and additional debt financing where necessary to finance growth initiatives.